sayurinsimp/Flashcard-PHP/README.md

 As I add some basic styles, I am looking for opportunities to refactor.
 I am also researching more on PDO to see what else I can do to improve this project.

 One area I could improve is to hide/show forms on the index.php and set.php pages.
 Rather than redirecting to pages where card and set information can be entered, I could use JavaScript/jQuery to hide and show forms based on button clicks.
 This may be something I do in the future or in another iteration of this project.

+## Update 2/1

+Over the past month I've been working on this project along with other projects, while continuing to learn more about PHP.
+I have changed several things in this application, below is a list of those changes:

+*  Got rid of the prepareAndExecute() function because it interfered with other refactoring and it only saved a few lines of code.

+* Cut down on the amount of redirection.
+Adding a new set, adding a new card, and editing a card no longer go to separate pages.
+Instead they can be submitted from the current page they are on.

+* Moved PHP code that handled form submits to their own files.

+As always, this project can be improved and refactored to be more concise.
+I will look for opportunities to refactor while I continue you on to my next goal.

+## Experimenting with the Database

+My next goal is to create a branch from the current version and experiment with a different database schema.

+As I've been learning PHP, I've also been learning SQL.
+Something I've learned recently is the concept of FOREIGN KEYS and CASCADE.
+Using these two concepts, I'm thinking that, instead of creating separate tables for each new flash card set, I can make one big Cards table and connect them with their set_names using JOINS.

+I will document the process as I figure out exactly how I'm going to go about it.